pabloripoll/laravel-8_schooladmin/README.md

 Images or some other files will be save by school, student or user 9 digit code from column `idcode`.
 Then will be completed by date _ time of the upload.
 And last, with random digits to sort from uploading multiple files at the same time.
 This practice is usefull when some file information is missing or to compare or debug when something went wrong.

 ## Page route admin structure
 To simplify app development progression, it took page structure example from Magento 2.
-So, navigation will be determined by Panel as main module, Section should be subsecuent page view and Page, the action.
+So, I devided the navigation as `Panel`, `Section` and `Page`.
+Of course it can be changed but remember to change their $variables_name in `app/Http/Controllers/Admin/PageController.php`.
+For e.g.: Panel would be the container module, Section would be subsecuent category and Page, the layout view or action. routes/web.php:
 ```php
 $admin = env('ADMIN_PATH_PREFIX'); // this directory should have a more secured name from .env
 Route::group(['prefix' => $admin, 'middleware' => 'auth'], function () {